ScriptTiger/Windows-911/README.md

 # Windows 911!!!
 Curated list of FREE emergency resources when you find yourself in the inevitable pickle with Windows. **PRs welcome!**

-# Links
+# Utility Libraries
-Take your time when going through the below links and use them to build your own utility library.
+Take your time when going through the below utility libraries and use them to build your own.
 Most, if not all, are entirely portable and don't require installation.

 **Sysinternals**
 A go-to for Windows diagnostics, along with some other simple yet powerful utilities for both local and domain environments.